lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/02-Read/README.md

 An SQL injection is a type of attack where the person using your application won't just pass a regular integer `id` to the `find` method, but will add an evil string to damage your data.
 If you look at the SQL query in the spec, you'll see what we mean.

+SQL Injection is a serious web security issue, where an attacker can interfere with your application by means of malicious queries to the database.
+Potential effects are, for example, allowing an ill intended user to view restricted data (social security numbers, credit cards, passwords).
+This can be data from multiple users or any other type of data available to the application.
+In some cases, the attacker can change or delete data, permanently damaging the application.

 You can read [this Medium article](https://medium.com/@yelstin.fernandes/how-to-add-items-to-a-database-table-using-ruby-sqlite3-74dcd8f931f9) and [this StackOverflow answer](https://stackoverflow.com/questions/13462112/inserting-ruby-string-into-sqlite#answer-13462218) to wrap your head around SQL injections 👌

 **Never trust user data**!